6th ARW chaplain bridges gap between generations

-A 6th Logistics Readiness Squadron patch is shown during a leadership bootcamp at MacDill Air Force Base, Florida, Nov.
-29, 2023.
+MACDILL AIR FORCE BASE, Fla. – Capt.
+James Whitfield, 6th Air Refueling Wing chaplain, led a leadership boot camp for the 6th Logistics Readiness Squadron, Nov.
+29-30, 2023.

 The course focused on four main topics of interest: understanding Generation Z Airmen, the difference between good and toxic leadership, subconscious bias and emotional intelligence.

-(U.S. Air Force photo by Airman 1st Class Zachary Foster)
+Whitfield, a former school counselor, drew from his counseling sessions to explain, “I’ve seen an uptick in stress among our Airmen.
+A lot of that stress comes down to how our leaders are leading and how the Airmen receive that leadership.”

+Junior enlisted Airmen made up the first session.
+Here, Whitfield addressed the role of followership in the workplace to better connect the younger group with their supervisors.

 |Date Taken: